Azure-Samples/azure-iot-hub-large-twin-example/README.md

 Consider a use case where a large configuration object is required for a class of devices.
 Updating all of the twins could be a tedious and error-prone process.
 The example workaround includes a pattern for updating the twins at scale.

-After creating or updating the blob, an automated process (e.g., an Azure Function) can execute a device query and programatically update the twins for the targetted devices.
+After creating or updating the blob, an automated process can submit a job through Azure IoT Hub or directly execute a device query to programatically update the twins for the targetted devices.
+See platform specific examples in the [dotnet](./dotnet/), [python](./python/), and [nodejs](./nodejs/) folders for more detail.

-> TODO: Include example code for back-end solution

 ## Getting Started